Click on a track title to view directions on Google Maps.

-- Awakiki Bush Scenic Reserve - Awakiki Bush Scenic Reserve is an easy going 30 minute loop walk through farmland and you can explore an outstanding 300 year old example of lowland totara forest.
-To get there just turn off the Southern Scenic Route on the way from Balclutha to Owaka at Awakiki road, just past Telford Campus.
+- Awakiki Bush Scenic Reserve - Awakiki Bush Scenic Reserve is an easy 30 minute loop walk through farmland and explore an outstanding 300 year old example of lowland totara forest.
+To get to Awakiki, turn off the Southern Scenic Route on the way from Balclutha to Owaka at Awakiki Road, located just past Telford Campus.

 - Kaka Point Walking Track - At Kaka Point there is a 30 minute loop track through beautiful bush.
-Just go to the top of Marine Terrace.
+Go to the top of Marine Terrace.

 - Pounawea Bush and Nature Walk - The Pounawea bush and nature walk starts by the motorcamp.
 You can do a 15 minute round trip or a longer 40 minute return walk through virgin podocarp forest and saltmarsh.
 It is a rare chance to see such intact vegetation from forest to estuary shore.